 - A documented protocol for validating product prior to the commencement of manufacture, whether new product or new manufacturing facility.

-- A documented protocol for validating conformance of finished product with approved product and legal requirements that, at minimum, includes annual testing of all products.
+- A documented protocol for validating conformance of finished product with approved product and legal requirements that, at the minimum, includes annual testing of all products.

 - A documented protocol to validate that all regulatory requirements are followed.